MedMen: International

-In 2015, MedMen partnered with MedReleaf—now Aurora Cannabis—Canada's largest producer and distributor of medical marijuana, to open opportunities for collaboration on product development and market penetration with MedReleaf CEO Neil Closner joining MedMen's Board of Advisors.
+In 2015, MedMen partnered with MedReleaf, a Canadian marijuana producer now known as Aurora Cannabis, to open opportunities for collaboration on "product development and market penetration" with MedReleaf CEO Neil Closner joining MedMen's board of advisors.

-On March 19, 2018, MedMen announced its cross-border, joint-venture partnership with Canadian company, Cronos Group, called "MedMen Canada."
+On March 19, 2018, MedMen announced its cross-border, joint-venture partnership with Canadian company, Cronos Group, called MedMen Canada.

 Marketing and branding

 In February 2019, the company released a video ad directed by Spike Jonze and narrated by Jesse Williams touting the "normalization" of cannabis usage in American culture and linking the practice to founding father George Washington.
-The ad also criticizes anti-cannabis propaganda and American drug war policy.
+The ad also criticizes anti-cannabis sentiment and American drug war policy.

 On July 19, 2019, the television animated comedy series South Park released a satirical video on YouTube to promote its fictional "Tegridy Farms" cannabis brand, which originated in a 2018 episode.
 Multiple publications have noted similarities between the South Park ad and MedMen's Spike Jonze-directed ad, both of which begin with scenes featuring America's Founding Fathers growing hemp, particularly George Washington.